 Benijofar really stands out for its offering of restaurants, celebrated for their eclectic menus, attentive staff and reasonable prices.
 We recommend La Cata Restaurante or Fratelli Ristorante Italiano, an Italian restaurant that crafts beautiful dishes using local ingredients and regional produce.

 When visiting Rojales, be sure to visit Bistro Vivaldi.
 A buzzing atmosphere meets comfortable and intimate surroundings, with tables located both inside the restaurant and outside on its breezy terrace.
 Also specialising in local produce, Bistro Vivaldi has even gone as far as releasing its own line of food products.
 For a more family-friendly alternative, check out Bar El Resspiro.

 Galleries and Museums

-In and around the area there is the two Gaparito Wells.
-Formerly used to collect rain water to then be sold.
-One is still in operation and the second one has been turned into a gallery.
+In and around the area there are traditional Gaparito wells, historically used to collect rainwater.
+One is still in operation, whilst the other has been redeveloped into a gallery and exhibition space.

-On May 15th the throne of San Isidro is carried into the surrounding mountains, returning late in the afternoon.
-The festivities carry on late into the night and the next morning.
+In the warmer period of May 15th, the throne of San Isidro is carried into the surrounding mountains.
+In traditional Spanish style, festivities carry on late into the night.

-A small journey away, a 10/15 minute car journey, is the beaches of Guardamar del Segura and Campomar.
-The La Marquesa Golf Course is no more than 10 minutes away also.
+A small journey away are the beaches of Guardamar del Segura and Campomar.
+Appreciated for their clear waters and pristine sands, these beaches are highly popular with tourists and locals alike, especially in the summer months.
+For golf lovers, the award-winning La Marquesa Golf Course is also no more than 10 minutes away.

-From both Rojales and Benijofar there is connections to both the main cities of this region, Alicante and Torrevieja.
+From both Rojales and Benijofar there are connections to both the main cities of this region, Alicante and Torrevieja.
 To get to both cities you can either use your own car or one of the regular buses.
-The journey to these places would generally take around 25-30 minutes depending on traffic and other circumstances.
+The journey to these places would generally take around 25-30 minutes, depending on traffic and other circumstances.